Health and Wellbeing

 Children, Inc., the largest provider of early childhood education and after-school programs in Northern Kentucky, believes when children get in the habit of contributing to their community they become adults who contribute to their community.
 The Mayerson Foundation provided lead funding to Children, Inc. for the creation of the Mayerson Northern Kentucky Service-Learning Initiative: training K-8 teachers throughout Northern Kentucky on incorporating student service to the community in their academic curricula – a teaching method known as service-learning.

 Children, Inc. has trained thousands of teachers to use high-quality service-learning with elementary and middle school students each year.
 Some of those projects help to raise funds for local charities; others keep local parks clean, promote recycling, help keep neighborhoods safe, and raise the spirits of those in nursing homes.
 While the program has taken on different forms since inception, Children, Inc. believes in celebrating schools who lead the field of service-learning as well as celebrating high-quality service-learning.
+Most recently, Children, Inc. acquired the operations and day-to-day support of the High School Service-Learning Program; formerly operated through The Mayerson Foundation.

 Strong Cincinnati started a city-wide effort and city-wide impact in Madisonville in 2017 and aims to grow throughout Greater Cincinnati.
 What if we could activate our strengths in our neighbors to create more connected, engaged and empowered residents throughout our region?